stripe/smokescreen/README.md

 [Here](https://github.com/stripe/smokescreen/blob/master/pkg/smokescreen/acl/v1/testdata/sample_config.yaml) is a sample ACL.

-#### Global Allow/Deny Lists
+#### Global Hostname Allow/Deny Lists

-Optionally, you may specify a global allow list and a global deny list in your ACL config.
+Optionally, you may specify a global allow list and a global deny list for hostnames in your ACL config.

 These lists override the policy, but do not override the `allowed_domains` list for each role.